 % scale the between [0, 255] in order to use a custom color map for it. minplaneimg = min(min(planeimg)); % find minimum first. scaledimg = (floor(((planeimg - minplaneimg) ./ ... (max(max(planeimg)) - minplaneimg)) * 255)); % perform scaling % convert the image to a true color image with the jet colormap. colorimg = ind2rgb(scaledimg,jet(256));

-Now all we have to do is instead of showing planeimg, we show colorimg instead:
+Now all we have to do is instead of showing planeimg

 % plot the image plane using surf. surf([min_x max_x],[min_y max_y],repmat(imgzposition, [2 2]),... colorimg,'facecolor','texture')